Character Selection Sequence

 A rectangular green cursor winked against the black.
 I could see it, then…I blinked, a pair of eyes in the nothing.
 Eyes need a face, and I was a nose and cheeks and chin and forehead and gasping mouth.
 I convulsed with coughing, convulsed with a body that I hadn’t one moment and had the next.

-The cursor winked at me, glowing but revealing nothing in the dark.
-I reached out, and I had a hand, untried fingers stretching towards the flickering cursor.
+The cursor flickered, glowing but revealing nothing in the dark.
+I reached out, and I had a hand, untried fingers stretching towards the cursor.
 Warmth tingled through my palm and up my arm to fill my chest, and when I touched the cursor it tickled, a tongue of flame wriggling between my fingers.
 But it did not illuminate my body.
 There was only a blackness where my hand should be.
 As an experiment, I curled my fingers around the cursor and with my darkness, snuffed it out.

 Heat exploded through my body and flung me, a whole body, back.
 Now I was green, pulsing and reeling and slamming into in a circle of white light.
 Dizzy, sick with the shock of it, I lifted myself to my hands and knees and slowly became aware of a white cloak hugging my frame.
-The hood sunk over my forehead, obscuring my view of the other circles of light orbiting mine.
+The hood sunk over my forehead, obscuring my view of the four other circles of light orbiting mine.

 “What are you?”
 I had a voice, and I tried it.
 The bird-girl spread her arms and with them her wings.

 “I am Swift,” she said, and bowed.
 But her eyes were mine, and so was her voice.